-(a) REQUIREMENT.-Every corporation subject to taxation under this title shall make a return, stating specifically the items of its gross income and the deductions and credits allowed by this title.
-The return shall be sworn to by the president, vice president, or other principal officer and by the treasurer or assistant treasurer.
+Every corporation subject to taxation under this title shall make a return, stating specifically the items of its gross income and the deductions and credits allowed by this title.
+The return shall be sworn to by the president, vice president, or other principal officer and by the treasurer, assistant treasurer, or chief accounting officer.
 In cases where receivers, trustees in bankruptcy, or assignees are operating the property or business of corporations, such receivers, trustees, or assignees shall make returns for such corporations in the same manner and form as corporations are required to make returns.
-Any tax due on the basis of such returns made by receivers, trustees, or assignees shall be collected in the same manner as if collected from the corporations of whose business or property they have custody and control.
+Any tax due on the basis of such returns made by receivers, trustees, or assignees shall be collected in the same manner as is collected from the corporations of whose business or property they have custody and control.